LetterLiGo/Inaudible-Adversarial-Perturbation-Vrifle/readme.md

 Then, you should download the DeepSpeech pretrained model from this [link](https://github.com/SeanNaren/deepspeech.pytorch/releases) provided by the [DeepSpeech 2 PyTorch](https://github.com/SeanNaren/deepspeech.pytorch)

 ## Introduction
-Deep Speech 2 <sup>[1]</sup> is a modern ASR system, which enables end-to-end training as spectrogram is directly utilized to generate predicted sentence.
-In this work, PGD (Projected gradient descent) and FGSM (Fast Gradient Sign Method) algorithms are implemented to conduct adversarial attack against this ASR system.
+Deep Speech 2<sup>[1]</sup> is a state-of-the-art Automatic Speech Recognition (ASR) system, notable for its end-to-end training capability where spectrograms are directly utilized to generate predicted sentences.
+In this work, we implement the first trial of completely inaudible (ultrasonic) adversarial perturbation attacks against this ASR system.
+In this way, the classical PGD (Projected Gradient Descent) algorithm can also render an efficient optimization.

 [1] Amodei, D., Ananthanarayanan, S., Anubhai, R., Bai, J., Battenberg, E., Case, C., ... & Zhu, Z. (2016, June).
 Deep speech 2: End-to-end speech recognition in english and mandarin.
 In International conference on machine learning (pp. 173-182).